irmen/prog8/docs/source/syntaxreference.rst

 	Global setting, selects the program launcher stub to use.
 	Only relevant when using the ``prg`` output type.
 Defaults to ``basic``.

-	- type ``basic`` : add a tiny C64 BASIC program, whith a SYS statement calling into the machine code
+	- type ``basic`` : add a tiny C64 BASIC program, with a SYS statement calling into the machine code
 	- type ``none`` : no launcher logic is added at all

 .. data:: %zeropage <style>